-ADAPTED FROM EPA-450/3-81-005a, CONTROL TECHNIQUES FOR PARTICULATE EMISSIONS FROM STATIONARY SOURCES form to statistical distributions.
+ADAPTED FROM EPA-450/3-81-005a, CONTROL TECHNIQUES FOR PARTICULATE EMISSIONS FROM STATIONARY SOURCES distributions are determined by gas sampling and generally conform to statistical distributions.
 See figure 6-8.

 - (2) A fractional cyclone efficiency curve is used to estimate what weight percentage of the particles in a certain size range will be collected at a specific inlet gas flow rate and cyclone pressure drop.
 A fractional efficiency curve is best determined by actual cyclone testing and may be obtained from the cyclone manufacturer.
 A typical manufacturer's fraction efficiency curve is shown on figure 6-9. - (3) Cyclone collection efficiency is determined by multiplying the percentage weight of particles in each size range (size distribution curve) by the collection efficiency corresponding to that size range (fractional efficiency curve), and adding all weight collected as a percentage of the total weight of dust entering the cyclone.